LauriSarap/Hotell567/README.md

 * Clone the repository by opening a command prompt in some random folder and typing:
  `git clone https://github.com/LauriSarap/Hotell567.git`
 * Open the solution in Visual Studio
-* Run the application through Visual Studio
+* Run the application through Visual Studio !Wait a bit before starting as VS needs to download Nuget packages!

 # Images
 <picture>